Background pattern

 • if you are under 18 years old,

-• if you have a hereditary disease or have suffered from a disease related to an abnormal heart rhythm (observed on ECG, heart electrical recording),
+• if you suffer from any inherited disease or have suffered from any disease related to an abnormal heart rhythm (observed in ECG, heart electrical record),

-• if you have electrolyte imbalances in the blood (especially low levels of potassium or magnesium in the blood),
+• if you suffer from electrolyte imbalances in the blood (especially low potassium or magnesium levels in the blood),

-• if you have a very slow heart rate (called “bradycardia”), have a weak heart (heart failure), have a history of heart rhythm disorders or are taking other medications that cause certain ECG disturbances (see section“Use of Moxifloxacino Kabi with other medications”),
+• if you have a very slow heart rate (called “bradycardia”), have a weak heart (heart failure), have a history of heart rhythm disorders or are taking other medications that produce certain ECG disorders (see section “Use of Moxifloxacino Kabi with other medicines”).
+This is because Moxifloxacino Kabi can cause changes in the ECG, such as a prolongation of the QT interval, i.e., delay in the conduction of electrical signals in the heart,

-• if you have severe liver disease or liver enzyme levels are 5 times above the upper limit of normal.
+• if you suffer from severe liver disease or liver enzyme levels (transaminases) are 5 times above the upper limit of normal.

 Warnings and Precautions